pkqk/monogram/README.md

 A very simple html5 attempt at picture messaging for little printer.
-Uses file upload now that it works in Mobile Safari (it's always worked on Android  think) It then draws the image to a canvas to resize it and filter it with various greyscale dithering algorithms.
+Uses file upload now that it works in Mobile Safari (it's always worked on Android  think) It then draws the image to a canvas to resize it and filter it with various monochrome dithering algorithms.

 Currently:
  1. Floyd-Steinberg dithering